 Superficial (although intense) emotions is the reason they can be enraged with their partner on Thursday, ending the relationship because they “hate” her.
 Then react as if nothing happened and wonder if she will be joining him for dinner on Friday (“Are YOU over your little tantrum yet!”)

 An individual with a healthy brain would find the above scenario strange and uncomfortable.
-Perhaps even painful.
-However those with psychopathy tend not to find anything odd about it at all.
-In fact, he might accuse the non-psychopathic individual of “holding onto the past” and having “issues” for not being able to “let it go!”
+However people with psychopathy tend not to find anything odd about it at all.
+In fact, he might accuse the non-psychopathic individual of “holding onto the past” and having “issues” for not being able to “move on!” after he has hurt her.

 Rhonda Freeman, PhD | © 2013 NeuroInstincts | All Rights Reserved